 Does a disciplinary approach work for or against you?

-Progressive discipline generally starts with a verbal reproach, is followed by a written warning, and ends with termination.
-Companies commonly use this approach to document discipline issues and to protect them in legal matters (like lawsuits and unemployment claims).
+Progressive discipline generally starts with a verbal reproach, followed by a written warning, and ends with termination.
+Companies commonly use this approach to document discipline issues and protect them in legal matters (like lawsuits and unemployment claims).

 An Alternative to Disciplining Employees

-- Builds mutual respect and appreciation
+- It builds mutual respect and appreciation.

 What is progressive coaching?